 Your water comes from four district wells drilled 100 to 400 feet into underground aquifers.
-Two groundwater wells are located at Lomita and Rice, and two wells three miles north of Meiners Oaks and one more new additional well off of Myer Rd.
-We also have one water system connection to receive surface water from Lake Casitas.
+Two groundwater wells are located at Lomita and Rice, and two wells three miles north of Meiners Oaks.
+We also have two 4" connections to receive surface water from Lake Casitas.
 Customers may receive Lake Casitas surface water if our wells need repair or cannot keep up with system demand.
 A blend of surface and ground water is delivered on those occasions.